Updated: April 21st, 2018

 I intended to spend the day strolling the property and getting acquainted with my new camera taking pictures of flowers and trees and of two lizards humping, completely forgetting that the Ringling family also had a little something to do with The Greatest Show on Earth Even Though We Haven’t a Vague Idea What the Earth Looks Like. (⇠ You’ll see.)
 Admission to the circus museum is included in the ticket price and it’s the first stop after entering so I promptly began my relaxing day in the Florida sun in the middle of some people’s worst Hell dreams.

 I should stress that I didn’t go into this adventure with the assumption that it would, in fact, be creepy.
 I like to give everything a fair shot–the movie Twilight, at-home leg waxing, New Jersey–but I pictured a formal, more mature presentation of circus history.
 This is, after all, an attraction for lovers of fine art, Italian architecture, and rose gardens for love of geriatrics!
 I was the youngest person in the ticket line by 20 years.
 Instead, it’s obvious they are trying to make you feel like you’re “in the circus” here which makes about as much sense as Six Flags using an old man to lure children to its theme parks.
 I’m an adult; give it to me straight.
 My whiskey, that is.
-But it’s like, is this museum for adults?
+But it’s like, is the Ringling Brothers Circus Museum for adults?
 Is it for kids?
 They have all the history and information that an adult would appreciate but presented as though children are their target.
 Like every time Donald Trump opens his piehole or every scene in the movie Shrek.
 What the heck is going on here?
 Make up your minds!

-The Ringling Circus Museum is actually two parts: The Tibbals Learning Center based around a gigantic miniature circus (oxymoron, anyone?), information on circus history with some original artifacts, vintage advertisements, clothing displays, a lot of dark corners, and a room dedicated to “putting you in the circus” with a mock tightrope, some other things to stand on, and some life size faux animals to stand next to.
+The Ringling Brothers Circus Museum is actually two parts: The Tibbals Learning Center based around a gigantic miniature circus (oxymoron, anyone?), information on circus history with some original artifacts, vintage advertisements, clothing displays, a lot of dark corners, and a room dedicated to “putting you in the circus” with a mock tightrope, some other things to stand on, and some life size faux animals to stand next to.
 The creep factor in this dimly lit room far outweighs its potential for entertainment.
 It’s like they don’t even want children to like the circus.

 TIBBALS LEARNING CENTER